infominer33/infominer33.github.io/index.md

 We could do that before, but had to do carpentry, grow pot, food, or or find other resourceful ways to survive as a conciencious objector to 'the system'.

-Like Tim May, I also believe that cryptography and freedom supporting technologies are the most effective tool for change.
+Like cypherpunks who came before me, I believe that cryptography and freedom supporting technologies are the most effective tool for change.

 Fighting, protests, rallys, festivals, organizations all play their part.
-But for me, direct action is the most effective course.
+But for me, direct action is the most satisfying course.

 Bitcoin and the protocols it has inspired enable anyone to take positive action — in the direction of what we believe, rather than against what we oppose.